NathanaelReges/renderedList/README.md

 This module is meant to be used on mobile devices.

-Currently it doesn't support changes to the size of the screen, so no screen rotation.
+Currently it doesn't support changes in screen size, so no screen rotation.

-Once renderedList is removed, it won't work as expected when re-appended.
+Currently, re-appending the renderedList after it is removed, won't work as expected.